About Carolina Woman

 Q: Does Carolina Woman offer an internship program?

 A: Yes.
-We offer two unpaid internships per semester in journalism and advertising/marketing.
-Click here for more information, or e-mail resume and cover letter to email@example.com.
+We offer two unpaid internships: journalism and advertising/marketing.
+Click here for more information, and e-mail your resume and cover letter to firstname.lastname@example.org.

 Q: How long has Carolina Woman been around?